Home

 Fluorescent

-These bulbs are still the most energy efficient and last about ten times longer than incandescent bulbs.
+This lighting is very energy efficient and last about ten times longer than incandescent bulbs.
 You should definitely consider using these where you need light for long hours each day, such as in your kitchen.

 • Tube - tubes are 5"- 96" long and require special home lighting fixtures, but provide great work lighting.